IMMIGRATION INTAKE : CASE-TYPE ROUTING + AFTER-HOURS CONSULT CAPTURE

 If matter type is not defined early, the wrong team member gets pulled in, the prospect gets a vague experience, and the best opportunities do not receive the fastest attention.

 The fix is not more staff heroics.
 It is cleaner routing.
-The front door needs to understand enough about the inquiry to create the right next step without turning every conversation into a bespoke manual act.
+The front door needs to understand enough about the inquiry to create the right next step without turning every conversation into a custom manual act.

 Matter type is still clarified too late in the process